Theo Croker Quintet

 Donald Harrison, Billy Pierce, Brian Lynch, Sullivan Fortner, Carl Allen and Essiet Essiet

 The Message includes mostly former Jazz Messengers, the banner under which Art Blakey organized some of the most iconic bands in jazz history.
 The Message has toured occasionally over the years, when these busy jazz frontiersmen come together to revisit their hard-bop roots.
 The band's musical focus is arrangements of Jazz Messenger pieces composed by some of the most esteemed musical tunesmiths in the jazz canon: Wayne Shorter, Cedar Walton, Benny Golson, Lee Morgan, Freddie Hubbard, with a sprinkling of band originals out of the Messenger's swingin', hard-bop tradition.

 A world-class soloist, accomplished composer, and formidable bandleader, saxophonist Chris Potter has emerged as a leading light of his generation.
 DownBeat called him “one of the most studied (and copied) saxophonists on the planet.”
 All About Jazz wrote, “Among Potter’s many gifts are his sense of narrative and body language.
 In a live setting, one can appreciate the architecture of both his tunes and his solos, all while marveling at the sheer musculature of his relationship to the reed.”

-Pre-show talk in the Concert Hall lobby at 6:15 pm with Chris Potter.
+Pre-show talk with Chris Potter in the Concert Hall Lobby at 6:15 pm.